ipobobo66/MasterThesis/README.md

 ## Structure

-Here is a suggested directory structure (reflecting what I see, may need tweaks):
+The directory structure is (including sub-folders and file extensions):

 ```

 MasterThesis/
 ├── Bibliography/
     ├── .pdf and .nbib files